Understanding Objects, Properties, and Methods

 The Documents property returns the Documents collection.
 The Add method creates a new document and returns a Document object.
 The Save method is then applied to the Document object.

 As you can see, you use methods or properties to drill down to an object.
 That is, you return an object by applying a method or property to an object above it in the object hierarchy.
-After you return the object you want, you can apply the methods and control the properties of that object.
-To review the hierarchy of objects, see Microsoft Word Objects .
+After you return the object that you want, you can apply the methods and control the properties of that object.

 Getting Help on objects, methods, and properties

-Until you become familiar with the Word object model, there are a few tools you can use to help you to drill down through the hierarchy.
+Until you become familiar with the Word object model, there are tools that you can use to help you drill down through the hierarchy.